czemelman/JobCoinMixer/README.md

 }

-Deposit adress would remain on the watch list until funds are received or 24 hours passed since request was posted
+Deposit adress would remain on the watch list until funds are received or 24 hours passed since request was posted Once funds received to the deposit address they would be automatically swept into mixer house accounts.
+5% fee would be deducted and thre remainder would be broken into random small amounts that would be deposited into withdrawal addresses within pre configured maximum delay time.

 Prerequisites:
 Java 11 or higher.